cmorterud/cmorterud.github.io/_posts/2026-05-23-distance-vector-routing.markdown

 Without a boundary, a negative cycle can keep improving forever from the point of view of the local update rule.

-The implementation handled that by saturating very low costs at `-99`, which effectively acted as negative infinity for the simulator.
+The implementation handled that by bounding very low costs, which effectively acted as negative infinity for the simulator.

 ## Distributed State
 The useful backend analogy is distributed state.